ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 **2. Locks and Deadlock**

 （1）What kinds of locks do the following two transactions try to generate in AgensGraph?
-Whether the two locks are conflicting or not?
+Are the two locks conflicting or not?
 Will the records in the *accounts* table be deleted by the truncate command?
 (0.5 point)

 | Transaction 1 | Transaction 2|
 | -------- | -------- |